Family Nurse Practitioner, M.S.

 - A current Registered Nurse license from the state in which clinical work will be completed

-- An interview with the graduate faculty prior to acceptance into the program
+You are also required to attend an interview with the graduate faculty prior to acceptance into the M.S.N.-F.N.P. program.

 Applications to the M.S.-FNP program are reviewed on an ongoing basis.
 Please submit your application and required documents to the Graduate Admissions Office by:

 - November 1st for the following spring term

 - April 1st for the following fall term